MoonNet guide_en

 The timerevent

-class implements timer functionality, supporting both one-time and periodic timers for executing tasks at intervals.
+class implements timer functionalities, supporting both one-time and periodic timers for executing tasks at regular intervals.

 Interface: